clojure-emacs/clj-suitable/README.md

 completion requests.
 So for example, asking for completions for the code / cursor position `(-> js/some-object (.deleteAllMyFilesAndStartAWar) .|)` will evaluate the JavaScript code `some-object.deleteAllMyFilesAndStartAWar()`!
+This only applies to JavaSript interop code, i.e. JavaScript methods and properties.
+Pure ClojureScript is not inspected or evaluated.
 Please be aware of this behavior when using the dynamic code completion features.

 ## Dynamic completion Demo